jlempen/Surface-Laptop-3-OpenCore/README.md

 Now click on the upper right button to select the Root Patching option:
 <img width="712" height="443" alt="Screenshot 2026-01-10 at 00 43 16" src="https://github.com/user-attachments/assets/3af5464a-836b-4f71-a0fc-8ac8bd4af304" />
-Then click on the green button or press Enter to start the patching process:
+Then click on the highlighted button or press Enter to start the patching process:
 <img width="712" height="443" alt="Screenshot 2026-01-10 at 00 46 51" src="https://github.com/user-attachments/assets/843687df-655f-47ea-bfc8-5b3f06681756" />
-Once the patching is done, click on the green button or press Enter to close the tool and restart your computer.
+Once the patching is done, click on the highlighted button or press Enter to close the tool and restart your computer.
 Your Intel wireless card should be working now.

 > [!IMPORTANT]
 > You'll need to repeat those steps after every macOS update!